 INCC has a variety of training groups catering for all members from beginners through to advanced paddlers

-Each Saturday and Sunday morning our social paddling group meets at the club at 9:00am.
-We usually paddle to Studley Park Boathouse (10 km) or Dights Falls (13 km), stopping off at Studley Park for a coffee and chat, then back to the clubhouse by midday.
+Each Saturday and Sunday morning our social paddling group meets at the clubhouse at 9:00am.
+We usually paddle to Studley Park Boathouse (10 km) or Dights Falls (13 km) stopping off at Studley Park for a coffee and chat, then back to the clubhouse by midday.

 We paddle TK1s, TK2s, K1s, K2s and very occasionally a K4.
 The group welcomes people of all ages and paddling experience.
 It’s a great opportunity to meet and paddle with other members of the club in a relaxed, friendly way.

-The purpose of this group, which meets from 9:00 to 11:00 am on Saturdays, is to provide further training for people who have just completed the introductory course and would like to build to longer paddles, such as to Studley Park (10 km return) or marathons.
+The purpose of this group, which meets from 9:00 to 11:00 am on Sundays, is to provide further training for people who have just completed the Beginner Program and would like to further their skills in a safe, supervised environment.
 The group is also open to anyone wishing to do some work on technique.
-The contact is Greg Kerr, Level 1 coach.
+Contact Greg Kerr if you are interested in attending.

-All Fairfield Canoe Club (FCC), INCC and members from other clubs are welcome to attend these sessions on Tuesday and Thursday evenings.
+All Fairfield Canoe Club (FCC), INCC and members from other clubs are welcome to attend these more-advanced sessions for competitive paddlers on Tuesday and Thursday evenings.
 Plan to be on the water at 5.30 pm, however, start times can vary from 5:30 pm to 5:45 pm in summer and 4:45 to 5:00 pm in winter.
 These sessions finish in the dark in winter.

-Tuesday night sessions are usually intervals (4-8 min on, 60-90 sec rest) to Dights Falls and back (13 km).
-Thursday nights consist of short intervals (100m to 500m) at Zoli’s Straight (a.k.a.
-Freeway Straight), however the session format can vary, depending on attendance and river conditions.
+Tuesday night sessions are usually longer intervals (4-8 min on, 60-90 sec rest) to Dights Falls and back (12 km).
+Thursday nights consist of short intervals (100m to 500m) at Zoli’s Straight (aka the Freeway Straight upstream from Chandler Highway), however the session format can vary, depending on attendance and river conditions.